 Buckwheat pillows have a unique maintenance routine.
 They can’t go in water or be cleaned with laundry detergent.
 If you soak buckwheat hulls in water, that will ruin them.
 You also should never put buckwheat pillows in a dryer.

 Instead, the best way to wash your buckwheat pillow is to remove the filling, put it in a bowl, and set it in the sun.
 This can help eliminate odors from inside your pillow, reduce mildew, and extend the life of your pillow.
-When it comes to the pillow cover and shell casing, you can wash those in cool water with a mild detergent.
+When it comes to the pillow cover and shell casing, you can wash those in cool water with mild detergent.

 Other best pillow washing tips: How to make your pillows last longer